This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Habitat and Conservation

-Liverworts, like mosses and ferns, usually occur in moist or wet, cool, shady places such as along stream banks, on the terraces above streams, cool valleys on the north sides of slopes, and so on.
+Liverworts, like mosses and ferns, usually occur in moist or wet, cool, shady places such as along stream banks, on the terraces above streams, and cool valleys on the north sides of slopes.
 They usually grow on a solid surface such as rocks or tree trunks, usually close to the ground.
 Certain species are associated with particular substrates and habitats.

 Status

-Taxonomically, liverworts (division Marchantiophyta), mosses (division Bryophyta), and hornworts (division Anthocerotophyta) are grouped together informally as so-called bryophytes, or nonvascular land plants.
-Although they share many characteristics, and all have ancient lineages and are considered “primitive” (ancestral) plants, they do not represent a single branch of a taxonomic tree (they are paraphyletic), so their grouping is informal.
+Taxonomically, liverworts (division Marchantiophyta), mosses (division Bryophyta), and hornworts (division Anthocerotophyta) are not closely related, but they are grouped together as nonvascular land plants and are often referred to informally as bryophytes.
+Although they share many characteristics, and all have ancient lineages and are considered “primitive” (ancestral) plants, they do not represent a single branch of a taxonomic tree, so their grouping is informal.

 Previously, before DNA analysis showed they were not closely related, the three divisions were all considered as a single division, the Bryophyta.
 This is why they are still called bryophytes (with a little b) today.